South Carolina General Assembly

 SECTION 5.
 Section 12-8-595(A) of the S.C.
 Code is amended to read:

-(A) A withholding agent, as defined in Section 12-8-10, shall withhold state income tax at the same rate of seven percent as the maximum individual income tax rate of the amount of compensation paid to an individual, which compensation is reported on Form 1099 and with respect to which the individual has:
+(A) A withholding agent, as defined in Section 12-8-10, shall withhold state income tax at the same rate as the maximum individual income tax rate of the amount of compensation paid to an individual, which compensation is reported on Form 1099 and with respect to which the individual has:

 (1) failed to provide a taxpayer identification number or social security number;